notlab/minimal-mistakes/_posts/2017-01-22-delay-differential-equations.md

 Repeating this process we can extend this solution as long as we like.

 In [Delay Differential Equations II]({{ site.baseurl }}{% post_url 2017-01-22-delay-differential-equations-ii %}) we consider
-more powerful methods for solving a class of DDE that includes equations of the type (\ref{eq:dde}).
+more powerful methods for solving a class of DDE that includes equations of the type \ref{eq:dde}.